RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/Three_Phase_Transformer.md

     \end{pmatrix}$
 ```

-Where $k$ is the tranformation ratio of the internal transformers defined as:
+Where $k$ is the transformation ratio of the internal transformers defined as:

 ```{list-table}
 :class: borderless